 Example

-Nothing explains better than an example – links to a few of my favourite websites.
+Nothing explains better than an example – links to a few popular blogs.

 Some other places where you can see the LinkedList script at work – Souvik's blog, Varenya's blog and my photoblog.